I’ve been dj'ing for almost 30 years.

 Now I'm based in Los Angeles and I made an album with Amy White called 'The Black Below'.

-I started a Underground Techno Party called PANIC that takes place every other month in a Super New and Pristine Warehouse Spot.
+I started a Underground Techno Party called PANIC that takes place every other month in a Super New and Pristine Warehouse Spot in Downtown Los Angeles.

 Check out my band, 'Linus and Amy' and our debut album, 'The Black Below', released on Default Position.